The State of Augmented Reality in eCommerce

 There are two major limitations with Apple’s AR Quick Look: the USDZ file format and the use of a native AR viewer application.

 The USDZ file format was likely chosen for the AR Quick Look functionality because it was already adopted as the 3D model file format used to embed 3D data in iOS applications.
-But it was an unusual choice for the web because the USDZ file is not particularly efficient at storing 3D data compared to alternatives like the glTF 3D format.
+However, it's not particularly efficient at storing 3D data compared to alternatives like the glTF 3D format.
 This is because USDZ was designed by Pixar Animation studios to transfer data inside of its studio, where storage space and bandwidth are not issues.

 The other issue with USDZ is that Apple’s implementation of the standard is partial and limited.
 This is likely because USDZ was intended for film quality graphics and not the real-time graphics needed for AR.
-Thus Apple didn’t feel the need to fully implement the USDZ specification.
-The end result is that it is tricky to create USDZ that look good in AR Quick Look as one has to be very aware of which features were implemented by Apple and which were not.
+Therefore, Apple didn’t feel the need to fully implement the USDZ specification.
+The end result is that it is tricky to create USDZ that look good in AR Quick Look, as you has to be very aware of which features were implemented by Apple and which were not.

 The second limitation of AR Quick Look is its reliance on a native AR viewing experience.
 This experience is completely separate from the web browser once it's triggered and there is no connection back to the web.
 This means that not only can the website not influence how the user interacts with the AR content, but that the website cannot modify the AR experience in any way.
 This is very limiting as a result.
 Developers cannot make a configurable AR experience where the user can modify colors or finishes of objects.
 It also limits the AR experience so that multiple separate objects cannot be placed in the same space, as AR Quick Look only supports a single object.

 But Apple’s true intention for investing in ARKit may have more to do with laying the groundwork for its own set of augmented reality glasses.
 By launching ARKit several years in advance of the glasses, they are hoping third-party developers create applications that will make the smart glasses a must-have among consumers.
-As of this writing, rumors have the AR headset coming out as early as 2020, with the glasses slated for 2023.
+As of this writing, rumors have the mixed-reality (augmented and virtual reality) headset coming out as early as 2021, with the glasses slated for 2025.
 Considering the failure of Google Glass, many consider this is a bold investment.
 Will consumers finally be ready to adopt this technology?

 Mobile Application AR

 Now that we've looked at the future of AR standards for the web and the Apple AR Quick Look feature, let’s look at the most powerful means to do AR, which is to create a mobile application.
-That is, unfortunately, the current answer to rich AR experiences – at least for now.
+This is the current answer to rich AR experiences–at least for now.

 Mobile applications, both on iOS and Android, have direct access to powerful AR APIs exposed by hardware devices.
 These native AR APIs allow for modification of the AR experience in many powerful ways, including real-time configuration and multi-object placement.
 In addition, one of many open source specialized AR toolkits open up the ability for virtual try-ons of wearable items like jewelry and hats.
 Some tool sets even allow for virtual makeup filters.